-It’s also possible that wind could blow some gluten particles into the honey if the beehives are in an area where there are gluten grains growing.
+It’s also possible that wind could blow some gluten particles into the honey if the beehives are in an area where gluten grains are growing.
 If you are extremely sensitive to gluten, you might want to contact local beekeepers who have total control over the hives and know every detail.

 Mass-produced honey often comes from multiple sources, so local is a safer bet.
 If you go to a local beekeeper, they also most likely process the honey right there at their premises.

-I highly doubt they have gluten flying around where they process the honey, but it’s best to always ask.
+I highly doubt they have gluten flying around where they process the honey, but it’s always best to ask.

 What about flavored honey?

-Also, be cautious of flavored honey as that can sometimes contain flavorings that contain gluten.
+Be cautious of flavored honey as that can sometimes contain flavorings that contain gluten.
 If it contains wheat, rye, barley, or any kind of ingredient made with these grains, then that product is not gluten-free.